*When reading poetry on a mobile device, we recommend orienting your screen horizontally.

 Michael Chin was born and raised in Utica, New York and currently lives in Georgia with his wife and son.
 His hybrid chapbook, The Leo Burke Finish, is available now from Gimmick Press and he has work published or forthcoming in journals including The Normal School, Passages North, and Hobart.
 He works as a contributing editor for Moss.
 Find him online at miketchin.com or follow him on Twitter at @miketchin.

-Get to know Michael by checking out our exclusive interview with him on the Orson's Publishing blog.
+Be sure to check out our exclusive interview with Michael on the Orson's Publishing blog.